 - Builder’s labourer

-- Director of my professional association
+- A Director of my professional association

 I am still going strong as a storyteller, writer and editor.
-To date, I have 15 published books you can inspect at http://bobswriting.com (read the first chapter of each).
+To date, I have 19 published books.
 Five of them have won awards.

 What genre do I write in?
 Rather than a square peg in a round hole, I am a fractal-shaped peg that makes its own hole, so my writing doesn’t fit in genres.
 My main aim is to entertain, but as with every other writer, my belief system underlies everything I write.